 There is nothing like unto Him, and He is the All-Hearer, the All-Seer.
 (24:11)

 Iman that Allah SWT is not a body and has no organs.
 Iman that there is one and there is no god but Him SWT.
-Iman that He SWT does not have a partners.
+Iman that SWT does not have a partner.

 Differences between the Creator and His creation: